Gunman kills 19 children in Texas school rampage

 Officials did not immediately reveal a motive, but they identified the assailant as Salvador Ramos, a resident of the community about 85 miles (135 kilometers) west of San Antonio.
 Law enforcement officials said he acted alone.

 The attack came as Robb Elementary was counting down to the last days of the school year with a series of themed days.
-Tuesday was to be “Footloose and Fancy,” with students wearing nice outfits.
+Tuesday was to be “Footloose and Fancy,” with students wearing nice outfits and shoes.

 The school has nearly 600 students in second, third and fourth grades.
 The vast majority of the students are Latino.

 Ramos had hinted on social media that an attack could be coming, according to state Sen. Roland Gutierrez, who said he had been briefed by state police.
-He noted that the gunman “suggested the kids should watch out,” and that he had bought two “assault weapons” after turning 18.
+He noted that the gunman “suggested the kids should watch out.”

-Other officials said later that the grandmother survived and was being treated, through her condition was not known.
+“That was the first thing he did on his 18th birthday,” he said.
+Other officials said later that the grandmother had survived, and was being treated, through her condition was not known.

 Investigators believe Ramos posted photos on Instagram of two guns he used in the shooting, and they were examining whether he made statements online alluding to the attack in the hours before the assault, a law enforcement official said.